Ionut767/YouTubeVideoDataAPI/README.md

 1. **Dynamic Attribute Selection:**

    - I intend to introduce the option to exclude specific attributes from the video data.
-This way, you can effortlessly remove unwanted attributes instead of manually specifying each desired one.
+This way, you can effortlessly remove unwanted attributes instead of manually specifying each desired one. - **UPDATE!
+Implemented this feature!** ✅

 2. **Optimized Performance and Readability:**